marmelab/yolo/README.md

 ## Usage

-With yolo, you can create an object assing value to it, and now no typo can prevent you to access any value coming from that object.
+With yolo, you can create an object assing value to it, and now no typo can pervent you to access any value coming from that object.

 ```js
 import yolo from "yolo";